BioComputingUP/mocafe/docs/source/demo_doc/prostate_cancer2d.rst

 ===============

-In this short demo we will show you how to simulate a phase field model described by G. Lorenzo and collaborators in 2016 :cite:`Lorenzo2016` using FEniCS and mocafe.
+In this short demo we will show you how to simulate a phase field model described by G. Lorenzo and collaborators in 2016 :cite:`Lorenzo2016` using FEniCS and Mocafe.
 The model was published on PNAS in 2016 and presents a continuous mathematical model able to reproduce the growth pattern of prostate cancer at tissue scale.

-How to run this example on mocafe
+How to run this example on Mocafe
 ---------------------------------
-Make sure you have FEniCS and mocafe installed and download the source script of this page (see above for the link).
+Make sure you have FEniCS and Mocafe installed and download the source script of this page (see above for the link).
 Then, simply run it using python:

 .. code-block:: console